The answer may just surprise you!

 Conclusion To When Were Braces Invented

-Now you know all about the invention of braces, what about thinking if braces are right for you!
-To learn more about the different types of braces treatment available, make an appointment today!
+Now you know all about the invention of braces, are you thinking if braces are right for you?
+Find out more about the different types of braces treatment we have on offer here!